-With this configuration, you have a separate host for your main Web server.
+In this configuration, you have a separate host for your main Web server.
 A second host is shared by a Web server specifically for Adaptive Server access and the Adaptive Server.
-Links from the main server direct requests requiring SQL access to the dedicated Web server.
+Links from the main server send requests requiring SQL access to the dedicated Web server.

-- Install jConnect on the second (Adaptive Server) host. - No gateway required.
+- Install jConnect on the second (Adaptive Server) host. - No gateway is required.

-Figure 6-2: Main Web server on separate host
+Figure 7-2: Dedicated JDBC Web server and Adaptive Server on one host